Prince Albert I of Monaco

 Besides being the Sovereign Prince of Monaco, Albert I left an interesting legacy.
 He was a pioneer of oceanography and founded the Oceanographic Museum of Monaco.
 His interest in the origins of man caused him to found the Institute for Human Paleontology in Paris, which conducted many archeological digs.
 Because of his quest for world peace, the prince founded the International Institute for Peace, a predecessor of the League of Nations and the United Nations.

 Albert’s first marriage was to Scottish Lady Mary Victoria Hamilton, daughter of William Alexander Anthony Archibald Hamilton, 11th Duke of Hamilton and Princess Marie Amélie of Baden.
 The couple was married on September 21, 1869, a month after their first meeting, at the Château de Marchais in Champagne, France.
-The couple had one child:

 Having been more or less forced into marriage, Mary Victoria and Albert were less than compatible.
 Albert thought that his new wife was empty-headed and although Mary Victoria thought her husband to be handsome, she did not particularly like him.
-Additionally, Mary Victoria did not like Monaco and the Mediterranean, which was so unlike her native Scotland.
+Additionally, Mary Victoria did not like Monaco and the Mediterranean, so unlike her native Scotland.
 19-year-old, pregnant Mary Victoria left Monaco with her mother and headed to her mother’s family home in the Grand Duchy of Baden now in Germany.

 On September 10, 1889, upon the death of his father Prince Charles III, Albert became the Sovereign Prince of Monaco.
 The following month, on October 30, Albert married the Dowager Duchess de Richelieu, born Marie Alice Heine in New Orleans, Louisiana.
 Alice’s family was a German Berlin and Paris banking family and she was a cousin of the German poet Heinrich Heine.
-Alice had married Marie Odet Armand Aimable Chapelle de Jumilhac, Marquis of Jumilhac, 7th Duke of Richelieu and of Fronsac while a teenager, was widowed at age 21, and was left with a son and a daughter.
+Alice had married Marie Odet Armand Aimable Chapelle de Jumilhac, Marquis of Jumilhac, 7th Duke of Richelieu and Fronsac while a teenager, was widowed at age 21, and was left with a son and a daughter.
 Alice and Charles did not have children, but Alice did much to make Monaco a cultural center with world-class opera, theater, and ballet.
 Both Albert and Alice had affairs and the couple legally separated in 1902 but remained married.

 Albert’s great interest for much of his life was the ocean.
-In his younger days, he had served in the Spanish and French navies and by the age of 22, he began to study the new science of oceanography.
-He devised a number of techniques and instruments used for oceanographic measurement and exploration and participated in 28 scientific expeditions.
+In his younger days, he had served in the Spanish and French navies, and by the age of 22, he began to study the new science of oceanography.
+He devised several techniques and instruments used for oceanographic measurement and exploration and participated in 28 scientific expeditions.
 Albert was nicknamed “The Prince of the Seas” and his four research yachts, Hirondelle, Princesse Alice, Princesse Alice II, and Hirondelle II, took him all over the Mediterranean Sea, the Azores, and the Arctic.
 Albert made four scientific voyages to Svalbard, an archipelago in the Arctic Ocean in the northernmost part of Norway for oceanographic and zoological study.
 In honor of his Arctic journeys, the northwestern part of Spitsbergen, Svalbard was named Albert I Land.
-The Oceanographic Museum of Monaco, which he founded, has a world-class aquarium, museum, and library, and research facilities in Paris.
+The Oceanographic Museum of Monaco, which he founded, has a world-class aquarium, museum, library, and research facilities in Paris.

 Grave of Prince Albert I in Saint Nicholas Cathedral in Monaco, Photo Credit – findagrave.com